Potty Training Boys in only 3 Days – Tips, Tales and Takes

 This includes reading over the booklet a few more times, getting it all straight in my head and planning out what will happen for each success and minor failures.

-As if he knew this was coming, Harry has really taken interest in his potty this week and actually telling us when he needs to go.
+As if he knew this was coming, Harry has really taken an interest in his potty this week and is actually telling us when he needs to go.

 So we shall see how the weekend unfolds.